can dogs eat grapes?

 Grapes are often a popular and healthy snack for most people, so it only makes sense you would want to share some with your pet.
 But buyer beware at the produce market: grapes and raisins can send your dog straight to the emergency room with an unexpected vet bill.

-Why grapes are dangerous for pets
+Are grapes dangerous for dogs?

 The exact physiology behind why our dogs can’t eat grapes or raisins is still unknown, but here’s what we have come to understand:

-- The toxin that harms dogs is in the flesh of grapes: peeled or seedless still aren’t safe.
+- The toxin that harms dogs is in the flesh of grapes: peeled or seedless grapes still aren’t safe.

 - The effect on dogs varies.
-Some can eat grapes and be just fine, while others will begin to display symptoms instantly.
-Bottom line: don’t risk it!
+Some can eat grapes and be just fine, while others will begin to display symptoms of acute kidney failure instantly.

 If your pup is experiencing any of these symptoms, or you suspect that he’s ingested anything grape-related (yes, that includes wine and grape juice: no vino for Fido!), call your vet immediately.
 If caught within a few hours, your vet can induce vomiting or feed your dog activated charcoal, which binds to the toxin so that it isn’t absorbed into his bloodstream.

 The best way to ensure your dog's safety is to keep grapes and raisins out of their reach.
 Put groceries away as soon as you get home, sweep up any baking accidents as they occur and warn your guests against slipping grape treats under the table.

 Grapes aren’t the only food that’s toxic to our four-legged friends.
 Visit our Pet Poison Guide to find out what other foods pets should avoid (and what they're allowed to snack on!).